Extremal weights and a tameness criterion for mod $p$ Galois representations: Introduction

-This generalizes results of \cite{Gee-Savitt} in the case $n=2$.
-The main difficulty is in the construction of automorphic lifts.
+This generalizes results in \cite{Gee-Savitt} when $n=2$ and \cite{dottoDA} (announced in 2019) when $\rbar$ is tamely ramified at $v$.
+The main difficulty lies in the construction of automorphic lifts.
 One has access to powerful potentially Barsotti--Tate modularity lifting results when $n=2$ \cite{gee-kisin} that are not available in general.
-Instead, we transfer \`a la Jacquet--Langlands to a group which is split at places dividing $p$ and use the modularity of extremal weights to construct the desired automorphic lifts.
-That the modularity of extremal weights is sufficient reduces to an analysis of the geometry of local models (\S \ref{sub:extr:loc}).
+Via a transfer \`a la Jacquet--Langlands, it suffices to construct automorphic lifts for a group which is quasisplit at places dividing $p$.
+Generalizing \cite{LLL} in the tame case, we construct the desired automorphic lifts using the modularity of extremal weights.
+In fact, we prove a more general criterion for the existence of automorphic lifts where $\tau(\chi_v)$ is replaced by any sufficiently generic tame inertial type (Corollary \ref{cor:changetype}).
+That the modularity of extremal weights suffices to produce the desired automorphic lifts reduces to combinatorics of the extended affine Weyl group when $\rbar$ is tamely ramified at $v$.
+In general, it requires an analysis of the geometry of local models (\S \ref{sub:extr:loc}).